Xilinx/Vitis-Tutorials/Machine_Learning/Design_Tutorials/05-Keras_FCN8_UNET_segmentation/README.md

 -  Accurate reading of [Vitis AI User Guide UG1414 v1.3](https://www.xilinx.com/support/documentation/sw_manuals/vitis_ai/1_3/ug1414-vitis-ai.pdf).
 In particular:

   1. "Vitis AI Overview" in Chapter 1 with DPU naming and guidelines to download the tools container available from [docker hub](https://hub.docker.com/r/xilinx/vitis-ai/tags) and the Runtime Package for edge (MPSoC) devices.
-  2. "Installation and Setup" instructions of Chapter 2 for both host and target;
+    2. "Installation and Setup" instructions of Chapter 2 for both host and target, it is recommended you build a GPU-based docker image.
   3. "Quantizing the Model" in Chapter 4 and "Compiling the Model" in Chapter 5.
   4. "Programming with VART" APIs in Chapter 6.

-- A Vitis AI Evaluation board such as the [ZCU102](https://www.xilinx.com/products/boards-and-kits/ek-u1-zcu102-g.html) with its [image file](https://www.xilinx.com/bin/public/openDownload?filename=xilinx-zcu102-dpu-v2020.2-r1.3.0.2.0.img.gz), which contains a pre-built working design for the ZCU102 with the DPUCZDX8G (renamed shortly as "DPUv2" in the following).
+- A Vitis AI Evaluation board such as the [ZCU102](https://www.xilinx.com/products/boards-and-kits/ek-u1-zcu102-g.html) with its [image file](https://www.xilinx.com/bin/public/openDownload?filename=xilinx-zcu102-dpu-v2020.2-r1.3.0.2.0.img.gz), which contains a pre-built working design for the ZCU102 with the DPUCZDX8G (renamed shortly as "DPUv2"), or the [ZCU104](https://www.xilinx.com/products/boards-and-kits/ek-u1-zcu104-g.html) with its [image file](https://www.xilinx.com/bin/public/openDownload?filename=xilinx-zcu104-dpu-v2020.2-r1.3.0.2.0.img.gz).

+- Alternatively to such boards you can use also the VCK190, yThe [VCK190](https://www.xilinx.com/products/boards-and-kits/vck190.html) evaluation board with its image file, which contains a pre-built working design for the VCK190 with the DPUCVDX8G_DW, renamed shortly as "XVDPU" in the following of this document.

 - Familiarity with Deep Learning principles.